Be like the headland, on which the waves break constantly, which still stands firm, while the foaming waters are put to rest around it.

 Petty examples from recent life: You badly injure your knee when training for a half marathon.
 You get dumped with a load of extra work, when you’re already running into a deadline.
 You get sick on the day of a big party.

-1. Oh, well, it’s fucked then.
+1. Oh, well, everything’s ruined.
 Might as well give up.

 Which is the better mindset when faced with adversity?
 Which is more likely to result in growth and resolution?
 Which is likely to make you happier, more content with your lot?